 Common Behavioral Disorders In Children

-Because of the proximity in behavioral problems in children and short-term issues, it is not convenient to diagnose a child as young as 5.
+Because of the proximity of behavioral problems in children and short-term issues, it is not convenient to diagnose a child as young as 5.
 Keeping this in mind, mental health experts have categorized behavioral issues in children into different types.
 These are:

 1. Conduct Disorder